Charlie Smith (centenarian): History

 Smith stated that he had been born in Liberia in 1842, kidnapped to the United States at age 12 and sold into slavery in Louisiana to a Texas rancher.
 Later research indicated that he had been born circa 1874 or even later.
 In particular, his marriage certificate, issued January 8, 1910, listed him as being 35 years old at the time.

 He was invited to view the launch of Apollo 17 in 1972 from the VIP area at the Kennedy Space Center.
 He amused reporters with his skeptical comments, asserting that "th' ain't nobody goin' t' no moon.
 Me, you, or anybody else" and, after the launch, "I see they goin' somewhere, but that don't mean nothin'."

 Smith died in Bartow, Florida, on October 5, 1979.
 He was buried at Wildwood Cemetery.

 In popular media

 The first film, "Charlie Smith at 131" (30 minutes) was made in 1973 and directed by Michael Rabiger for the BBC "Yesterday's Witness" series.

-Smith's "life story" (which he took great delight in relating to interviewers and visitors) was dramatized on film in 1978 in a 90-minute episode of the PBS television series Visions titled "Charlie Smith and the Fritter Tree."
+Smith's "life story" was dramatized on film in 1978 in a 90-minute episode of the PBS television series Visions titled "Charlie Smith and the Fritter Tree", with Smith portrayed by Glynn Turman.
 In the story, Smith comes to America in 1854 on the promise that there are "fritter trees" there.
 Tricked into slavery, he later escapes, joins the Union army and, after the war, heads out west where he chases Billy the Kid and rides with Jesse James.